rakesh1694/HPC-job-failure-prediction-assignment/README.md

 # Evaluation

 Maximize balanced accuracy: balanced accuracy is defined as the average accuracy of positive and negative classes.
+Negative class means job is successful, positive class means job has failed.

 Here is a sample code to calculate balanced accuracy in Python.
 ```
 from sklearn.metrics import confusion_matrix
 CM = confusion_matrix(y_ground_truth, y_model_prediction)